powsybl/powsybl.github.io/pages/documentation/developer/tutorials/loadflow.md

 When you finish, you can check your results against the code in `loadflow/complete`.

 ## Create a new project from scratch
-Create a new Maven's `pom.xml` file in `loadflow/initial` with the following content:
+Create a new Maven's `pom.xml` file in `loadflow` with the following content:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <project xmlns="http://maven.apache.org/POM/4.0.0"